Ethanol Business

 Thai Agro Energy Public Co., Ltd. (“TAE”), a subsidiary company, produces ethanol for fuel by using molasses and cassava as its main raw material.
 The ethanol production process consists of four main stages as follows:

-- Mash Preparation: each type of raw material requires different processes as follows:
+1. Raw Material Preparation: Each type of raw material requires a different preparation process, as follows:

-- Distillation : Fermentation mash from the second stage is fed to the distillation column to separate contaminants and water producing about 96 percent pure alcohol which is the maximum concentration that can be achieved through this normal fermentation process.
-The remaining 4 percent of water shall be removed by the final stage.
+3. Distillation : The fermented mash from the second stage is fed into a distillation column to separate impurities and water, producing alcohol with approximately 96 percent purity, which is the maximum concentration achievable through the conventional fermentation process.
+The remaining water of 4 percent is removed in the final stage.

 Ethanol Pricing Policy

-The Committee on Energy Policy Administration (“CEPA”) approved the use of ethanol reference prices based on the lowest price comparison between the ethanol price reported by producers to the Excise Department and the ethanol price reported by fuel traders under Section 7 of the Fuel Trade Act B.E.
-2543 (2000) to the Energy Policy and Planning Office (“EPPO”), with the pricing mechanism has been in effect since December 2015.
-TAE’s ethanol pricing is based on a cost-plus margin approach, considering various factors, including raw material prices, market supply and demand, and the competitive landscape both domestically and internationally.
+The Committee on Energy Policy Administration (“CEPA”) has approved the use of a reference ethanol price based on a comparison of the lowest price between the ethanol price reported by producers to the Excise Department and the ethanol price reported by fuel traders under Section 7 of the Fuel Trade Act B.E.
+2543 (2000) to the Energy Policy and Planning Office (“EPPO”).
+This policy has been effective since December 2015.
+In addition, TAE adopts a cost-plus-margin pricing policy, whereby the selling price is determined based on production costs plus an appropriate gross margin.
+In addition to considering the reference ethanol price announced by the EPPO, TAE also takes into account other relevant factors in determining the selling price of fuel ethanol, such as raw material costs, market demand and supply conditions, and the overall competitive environment, both in domestic and international markets.

 Ethanol Sales and Distribution Channels

-In compliance with Excise Department regulations, ethanol sold as fuel must undergo a denaturation process, in which ethanol of at least 99.5 percent by volume is mixed with 0.5 percent gasoline or gasohol.
-The resulting denatured ethanol will be sold to oil companies in accordance with Section 7 of Fuel Trade Act B.E.
-2543.
-Oil merchants use denatured ethanol for blending with gasoline in specific proportions to produce gasohol E10, E20, and E85.
-While most customers handle ethanol transportation, in some cases, the seller is responsible for delivering it to the customer’s storage facility.
-Ethanol sales are primarily conducted on a credit term basis, with customers being large oil companies with stable financial status, thereby minimizing the risk of non-payment.
+According to the regulations of the Excise Department, ethanol used as fuel must first be converted into denatured ethanol by blending ethanol with gasoline or gasohol at a ratio of 0.5 percent to 99.5 percent ethanol by volume.
+The denatured ethanol is then sold to oil traders under Section 7 of the Fuel Trade Act B.E.
+2543 (2000).
+The oil trading companies subsequently blend the denatured ethanol with gasoline in different proportions to produce gasohol fuels, namely E10, E20, and E85.
+In most cases, customers are responsible for the transportation of the ethanol purchased.
+In some cases, the seller arranges transportation and delivers the ethanol to the customers’ storage facility.
+Ethanol sales are primarily conducted on a credit term basis, with customers being large oil companies with stable financial status, thereby minimizing the risk of potential non-payment by customers.

 Competitive Strategy

-Priority is given to service excellence, product quality control, and ensuring timely product delivery.
-These strategies enhance customer trust, strengthen relationships, and support market share retention.
+Priority is given to service excellence, product quality control, and ensuring timely product delivery as key strategies to build customer confidence.
+These strategies enable the Company to maintain strong relationships with customers and retain a significant share of the market.

 Ethanol Industrial Trend